Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 When you are satisfied with the baseline, hit OK to go to a normal Windows file Save As dialog.
 The saved file will have a .CAL extension by default.
-To instead save in .FRD format, scroll the 'Files of type' to that selection.
-Otherwise, hit Cancel or the Escape key to abandon the save at any time.
+To instead save in .FRD format, scroll the file type selector drop-down control to that selection.
+Otherwise, hit Cancel, [X], or the Escape key to abandon the save at any time.

 A standard Daqarta .CAL or enhanced .FRD file will be created from the data.
 The 'Unit:' field will hold the name of whatever units were in effect when the file was created, defaulting to 'Volt' unless some other name was set in the User Line dialog and User Units was active.
 The baseline value will become the 'Sens:' reference value, and that value will be subtracted from all the spectrum dB values.